openstack/ironic-inspector/README.rst

    propagating,

 #. there is no additional firewall rules preventing access to port 67 on the
-   machine where *ironic-discoverd* and its DHCP server are installed.
+   machine where *ironic-inspector* and its DHCP server are installed.

 If you see node receiving DHCP address and then failing to get kernel and/or ramdisk or to boot them, make sure that: